Nationally, the number of reported hate crimes remained fairly stagnant in 2018 compared to the year before, but Missouri saw a 39% reduction.

 Karen Aroesty, regional director of the Anti-Defamation League, said because this reporting is voluntary, this data does not give an accurate representation of hate crimes throughout the state.

-“Fear of the federal government, particularly if they’re not documented,” said Aroesty.
-“Fear of local law enforcement… no sense of trust that the community will respond to what they need to.
+“Fear of the federal government, particularly if they’re not documented,” Aroesty said.
+“Fear of local law enforcement … no sense of trust that the community will respond to what they need to.
 And fear of being seen as a victim.”

 A hate crime is defined by the FBI as “a criminal offense against a person or property, motivated in whole or in part by an offender’s bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.”